Tony Roberts (actor): Career

 Roberts's Broadway credits include Barefoot in the Park; How Now, Dow Jones; Murder at the Howard Johnson's; Promises, Promises; Sugar (the musical version of the movie Some Like It Hot); The Sisters Rosensweig; They're Playing Our Song; Victor/Victoria; The Tale of the Allergist's Wife; Arsenic and Old Lace; and Cabaret.
 In 1998, he played Buddy Plummer in Stephen Sondheim's Follies at the Paper Mill Playhouse in New Jersey.
 In 2007, Roberts returned to Broadway in the musical Xanadu.

 On television, Roberts was the third actor to play Lee Pollock on The Edge of Night.
 He appeared in numerous television series such as The Carol Burnett Show, Matlock, Law & Order, and Law & Order: Criminal Intent.
 In 1977, he was featured, alongside Squire Fridell, as a lead in the short-lived NBC legal drama Rosetti and Ryan.

 In 1978, he guest-starred on The Love Boat.
 Roberts and Lauren Tewes's character, cruise ship director Julie McCoy, fall in love, but in the end do not pursue a romantic relationship.
 Roberts was featured (with Penny Fuller, who had played his wife on The Edge of Night) on the ABC comedy The Thorns.
 He was a regular performer on the CBS Radio Mystery Theater.
 Roberts also recorded many of the audiobook adaptations of Stuart Woods's novels.
 His other audiobook credits include Andrew Vachss's Batman: The Ultimate Evil, Kurt Vonnegut's Cat's Cradle, and Spencer Johnson's Who Moved My Cheese?.

-Personal life
+Personal life and death

+Roberts was married to Jennifer Lyons from 1969 until they divorced in 1975.
+They had one child.

 Roberts died of lung cancer at his Manhattan home on February 7, 2025 at the age of 85.